-As I wrote in my “Top 5 Tips For Buying the Right Backpacking Pack,” when ultralight backpacking, as you’ll do on a thru-hike, I want a lightweight backpack, which means minimal features like pockets and zippers.
+As I wrote in my “Top 5 Tips For Buying the Right Backpacking Pack,” when ultralight backpacking, as you’ll do on a thru-hike, I want a lightweight backpack with minimal features like pockets and zippers.
 Still, I like the convenience of quick access for some items, like a lid, side, and/or hipbelt pockets for snacks, map, sunglasses, and sunblock, and a mesh front pocket where I can stuff a jacket.

 For a top thru-hiker pack, especially if you like Osprey, I suggest you look at the Osprey Exos 58 ($220, 2 lbs.
 8 oz.) or Exos 48 ($200, 2 lbs.
 5 oz.), which have been udpated for 2018.
 The women’s version is the Eja 58 and Eja 48, have long ranked among the best ultralight backpacks.
 I’ve used and liked the Exos 58 a lot since it first came out in 2008, including on a four-day, 86-mile backpacking trip in Yosemite National Park, carrying up to 25 pounds, and on a weeklong hut trek in Italy’s Dolomite Mountains.
 (My friend, Todd, is carrying the first generation of the Exos 58 in the Wind River Range in the lead photo, above.)